 Sourcing an SDS can be a time-consuming task.
 It usually involves direct contact with a manufacturer, either by phone or email, though increasingly chemical manufacturers are making SDS' available on their websites.

-If possible, source all of your SDS' at the same time, and do this centrally.
+If possible, source all of your SDSs at the same time, and do this centrally.
 This prevents duplication of products and manufacturers.
 If you need to delegate the task, it’s better to do this by manufacturer.

-Remember that it is always preferable to source and update your SDS from a manufacturer, not supplier, who may not provide the most up-to-date SDS.
+Remember that it is always preferable to source and update your SDS from a manufacturer, not a supplier, who may not provide the most up-to-date SDS.

-At this stage you should also check if the sourced SDS is for a specific product and is compliant with local legislation.
+At this stage, you should also check if the sourced SDS is for a specific product and is compliant with local legislation.
 For example, post-Brexit one SDS is not suitable for both the EU and UK.
 You should also check that it is in the appropriate language.

 Step 5: Record document information